Technik-Tueftler/IntelligentSocketDatalogger/README.md

 `ip:` IP address in the connected network
 `update_time:` Update time at which interval new data should be requested.
 Specification is in `seconds`.
 `cost_day:` Enables the feature that once a day the total costs and work of the device for the last 24 hours are stored.
 The time when the process should start is set here.
 The formatting is: `HH:MM`.
 It is also indicated how many measured values are missing for an estimation, which quality the value has.
 The time depends on the setting on the server.
+`cost_calc_month:` Activates the feature that once a month the total costs and the work of the device are calculated.
+The execution day in the month is set here.
+`cost_calc_year:` Activates the feature that once a year the total costs and the work of the device are calculated.
+The execution day and month are set here.